react-querybuilder/react-querybuilder/website/docs/typescript.md

 };
 ```

-Either removing the first element or inserting another rule before it will resolve the issue:
+We can resolve this issue by either removing the first element or inserting another rule before it:

 ```ts
 const ruleGroupValid1: RuleGroupTypeIC = {